Moustov/Andromidi/readme.md

 This project aims to drive the [Matribox II Pro by SONICAKE](https://www.sonicake.com/pages/matribox-ii-pro-software-firmware-1).

 # Background
+When scanning the USB messages with Wireshark, there are different values that can help you understanding the USB API used by the software delivered by Sonicake to drive the Matribox.

 ## SysEx
 You may use Matribox II Pro Software V1.0.0 for Windows.zip to drive